stateful/runme/README.md

 Runme bridges the gap between workflow documentation and task definitions required to develop locally and execute runbooks.
 It allows project contributors to execute instructions step-by-step, checking intermediary results as they go, to ultimately complete and verify the desired results.

+Runme achieves this by literally running markdown (ubiquitous for docs inside repos).
+More specifically Runme runs your fenced code blocks (shell, bash, zsh).
+Keep using your language platform's task definitions (Makefile, Gradle, Grunt, NPM scripts, Pipfile or Deno tasks, etc), let Runme worry about how to execute them.

 <p align="center">
   <img src="./.github/images/hello-world.gif" />
 </p>